What Is MEMS (Micro-Electro-Mechanical System)? Types & Application

 Micro-Electro-Mechanical System, or MEMS, is a miniature device or machine that is made of both mechanical and electrical components, using techniques of microfabrication.

-The term ‘MEMS’ is often used for describing both a category of micro mechatronic systems and the process technology employed to manufacture them.
+The term ‘MEMS’ is often used to describe both a category of micromechatronic systems and the process technology employed to manufacture them.
 Some MEMS do not have mechanical components, but since they convert certain mechanical signals into electrical or optical ones, they are classified as MEMS.

 In Europe, MEMS are more commonly known as microsystems technology, and in Japan, it is referred to as micromachines.